sguox002/leetcode/contest/contest1.md

 Find the maximum total sweetness of the piece you can get by cutting the chocolate bar optimally.

-again this is a binary search problem.
+again this is a binary search problem. note the input K is k cuts, number of pieces would be k+1.
+The binary search looks for the last true condition. so we need bias to the right (see the mid calculation and right goes to left and left stay?)

 ```cpp
     int maximizeSweetness(vector<int>& sweetness, int K) {